 Nursing – and audiology.
 Two degrees that a deaf person might not think of, or be encouraged to take.
 Zoe Williams, of Ballarat, Victoria (Australia), has changed that perception.
 Now a qualified audiologist, she shares her story.
 See / Read: A Day In The Life of An Audiologist Zoe says she doesn’t have anything more

-In recent days, Sound Advice’s Facebook page showed a photo, advising us all to “Keep Calm and Celebrate Diversity”.
+Some years ago, Sound Advice’s Facebook page showed a photo, advising us all to “Keep Calm and Celebrate Diversity”.
 Our point was that diversity exists in the deaf population too, and some people don’t know – or acknowledge – this fact.
 Diversity In The Deaf Population Read: Different Models of Deafness In Ireland, the media

 A strong case for newborn hearing tests is made with a recent study in the Netherlands, published in the Journal of the American Medical Association.
 Detection At Birth Gave Better Quality Of Life Children whose hearing issues were found at birth, had a better quality of life aged 3 and 5, than babies tested at